muhammadshaban89/learn-kubernetes/Statefulset-&-headless/storageClassinKubeadm.md

 ```

 > This works well for Minikube, K3s, or bare-metal clusters.

-> thit StorageClass definition will work with kubeadm, but only if you’ve installed the Local Path Provisioner that supports rancher.io/local-path.
+> This  StorageClass definition will work with kubeadm, but only if you’ve installed the Local Path Provisioner that supports rancher.io/local-path.

 # 🔹 Option 2: Use Static Provisioning with `hostPath`